bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>Yes, there is such thing, and I thought it would be an interesting example to share.
 It features: closures…</em>dev.to</a><a href="https://dev.to/simov/anonymous-recursion-in-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="http://www.jstips.co/en/javascript/recursion-iteration-and-tail-calls-in-js/" class="markup--anchor markup--mixtapeEmbed-anchor" title="http://www.jstips.co/en/javascript/recursion-iteration-and-tail-calls-in-js/"><strong>Recursion, iteration and tail calls in JS</strong><br />
-<em>If you’ve been on the business for some time, you have, most likely, come across the definition of recursion, for which…</em>www.jstips.co</a><a href="http://www.jstips.co/en/javascript/recursion-iteration-and-tail-calls-in-js/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>If you've been on the business for some time, you have, most likely, come across the definition of recursion, for which…</em>www.jstips.co</a><a href="http://www.jstips.co/en/javascript/recursion-iteration-and-tail-calls-in-js/" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@newmanbradm/intro-to-recursion-984a8bd50f4b" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@newmanbradm/intro-to-recursion-984a8bd50f4b"><strong>Intro to Recursion</strong><br />
 <em>Recursion can be a difficult concept to wrap your head around, but its definition is rather simple: recursion is when a…</em>medium.com</a><a href="https://medium.com/@newmanbradm/intro-to-recursion-984a8bd50f4b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>